info201b-sp21/ps-shiny/README.md

-* There is a side panel in which you've created at least two widgets that change the visual output in your application, such as type of the plot, data displayed on the x or y axis of a scatterplot.
+* There is a side panel in which you've created at least two widgets that change the visual output in your application, such as type of the plot, or data displayed on the x or y axis of a scatterplot.
 Note: I mean _side panel_ but it does not have to be _sidebarLayout_.
-* There is a main panel where the data is presented (as a plot or table).
+* There is a main panel where the data is presented (as plot or table).
 * You must create at least one visual representation of a dataset (a plot) that reacts to the widgets in the sidepanel
-* You must also add some textual output that reacts to a widget, such as the number of non-missing observations.
+* You must also add some textual output that reacts to a widget, such as the number of non-missing observations, or the most common UFO type in different states.
 * One of your widgets must change the data that is being displayed.
 For instance, the user may be able to choose between distribution of date and distribution of shape.
-In contrary, if the widget only changes the color of the plot, it will not count.
+If the widget only changes color of the plot, it will not count.
 * Your plots, tables, maps and whatever you come up with must be appropriately labeled and use appropriate colors.
 * You must push your application up to the [shinyapps.io](http://www.shinyapps.io) server (or another server if you like), making it publicly available
 * For this application, use the multiple-file setup (i.e both ui.R and server.R):
-	* A ui.R file, that drives the structure of the user interface
+	* A ui.R file that drives the structure of the user interface
 	* A server.R file, that provides instructions to the R server
 	* You should also create a readme.md file (feel free to delete this one) that contains a brief "user